subhadipchowdhury/subhadipchowdhury.github.io/index.md

 ## Teaching

-My current pedagogical interests revolve around developing inquiry-based, collaborative, and active learning for students that engages students effectively.
-I also like creating and implementing formative assessments and alternate grading techniques that reward growth and persistence.
+My current pedagogical interests revolve around developing inquiry-based, collaborative, inclusive, and active learning in classroom that engages students from diverse backgrounds effectively.
+I also work on creating and implementing formative assessments and alternate grading techniques that reward growth and persistence.

-The course syllabi and lecture notes for my past courses are accessible through the [teaching page](teaching).
+Course syllabi and lecture notes for my past courses are accessible through the [teaching page](teaching).
 The page also links to my philosophy statements and portfolio.

 </div>